 However, staying positive is key.
 Not only will optimism lift your spirits, but research has linked it with resilience to stress and better mental health overall.1 So, take a minute to visualize a happy sober Thanksgiving.

 While a few instances of stress or anxiety are to be expected, you might have a lot of joyful moments to look back on, too.
 And after it’s all said and done, you get to leave knowing you’ve just hit another milestone without the booze!

 The Bottom Line on Having a Successful Sober Thanksgiving

-A sober Thanksgiving can be intimidating, especially if this is your first holiday season in recovery.
+A sober Thanksgiving can be intimidating, especially if this is your first holiday season since quitting drinking.
 The good news is that certain tips—including finding support in others, staying occupied, and remaining optimistic—can make a world of difference during your next family gathering.

 For more support in recovery, Ria Health is here to help all year round.
 We offer an online alcohol treatment program that provides access to support groups, recovery coaches, anti-craving prescriptions, and more—all from an app on your smartphone.

 Schedule a call to learn how Ria Health can support you in changing your relationship with alcohol this holiday season.